Driving Under the Influence Laws (DUI/OUI) and Penalties in Connecticut

 • a permanent license revocation.

-A first OUI is generally a felony.
+A third OUI is generally a felony.
 Third offenders must complete a drug and alcohol evaluation and complete any treatment ordered by the judge.
+(Conn.
+Gen. Stat. § 14-227a (2025).)

 Connecticut's Underage DUI Law

-Connecticut has essentially a zero-tolerance policy for motorists under age 21.
+Connecticut has essentially a zero-tolerance policy for motorists younger than 21.
 For these underage drivers, it's illegal to operate a vehicle with a BAC of .02% or greater.
-The penalties for an underage DUI are:
+The penalties for an underage OUI are the same as the penalties for a standard OUI.
+(See the penalties for first, second, and third offenses above.)
+(Conn.
+Gen. Stat. §§ 14-227a, 14-227g, 14-227m (2025).)

-Depending upon certain factors, the Pretrial Alcohol Education Program (AEP) is available to an underage driver for a first OUI arrest.
-AEP involves ten to 15 alcohol intervention sessions, program fees of $550 to $750, and, usually, a victim impact panel (an additional $75).
-By successfully completing AEP the offender can avoid an OUI conviction.
+Depending upon certain factors, the Impaired Driver Intervention Program (IDIP) is available to drivers for a first OUI or underage OUI arrest.
+IDIP involves ten to 15 alcohol intervention sessions, several hundred dollars in program fees, and, usually, a victim impact panel.
+By successfully completing IDIP the offender can have a first OUI dismissed without a conviction.
+(Conn.
+Gen. Stat. § 54-56r (2025).)

 Administrative Driver's License Penalties for OUI Violations in Connecticut

-All drivers in Connecticut are considered to have "impliedly consented" to testing of breath, blood, or urine for an OWI investigation.
-Any driver who unlawfully refuses testing or produces a BAC over the legal limit will be subject to immediate license seizure, a 45-day license suspension, and IID restrictions.
+All drivers in Connecticut are considered to have given "implied consent" to a drug influence evaluation and testing of breath, blood, or urine for an OUI investigation.
+Any driver who unlawfully refuses an evaluation or testing—or produces a BAC over the legal limit—will be subject to immediate license seizure, a 45-day license suspension, and IID restrictions.
+(Conn.
+Gen. Stat. § 14-227b (2025).)

 Because the penalties for an OUI are so severe, it's a good idea to get in contact with a qualified lawyer following an OUI arrest.
 An experienced OUI attorney can review your case, let you know what you're facing, and help you decide on the best way to deal with your situation.